tylerjwilk/firefox-stylish/README.md

 **My Custom firefox Stylish Styles**

 * Reddit.com
-** Make Prev and Next links Big
+** Fixed Header Bar and Nav - No more scrolling back to the top ** Make Prev and Next links Big
 * Imgur.com
 ** Make Titles and Captions easier to tell which photo the belong to